MoralisWeb3/MoralisDocumentation/guides/deploy-and-track-erc20-events.md

 ### Syncing and Watching Contract Events From Moralis

-The next step will be to crea~~t~~e a new plugin in the admin panel to sync and watch contract events:
+The next step will be to create a new plugin in the admin panel to sync and watch contract events:

 ![](<../.gitbook/assets/image (5).png>)